antler/caribou-docs/resources/outline.md

 * Ultimately, the definition of a model really depends on the fields in that model.
-In this case, two custom fields are created for the Presentation model, a Title of type "string", and a Preview of type "image".
+In this case, two custom fields are created for the Presentation model, a Title of type "string", and a Preview of type "asset".
 Once this model exists, new Presentations can be created that have titles and previews in the same manner: